-1–2tblsground spicessee step 8 below for spice blend uggestions
+1–2Tblsground dried spicessee step 5 below for spice blend suggestion.

-Preheat the oven to 400° and gather one kind or mixed potatoes.
+Preheat the oven to 375° and gather one kind or mixed sweet potatoes.

-Cut the potatoes to size.
-1 1/2 to 2 in or larger.
-If they are too small they get overdone on the inside before the have picked up color on the outside.
+Cut the sweet potatoes to size, 1 1/2 inch to 2 inch pieces or larger.
+If the pieces are too small they get overdone on the inside before the have picked up color on the outside.

-Rinse in clean water in the bowl and drain.
+Rinse the cut up sweet potato pieces in clean water in the wash bowl and drain, but not completely.
 They don’t need to be totally dry.
-A little water helps in the spicing step next.
+A little water helps the dried spices to adhere to the sweet potatoes in the step next.

-Let the potatoes sit with the spices for 10 minutes or longer.
+Set aside the sweet potatoes with the spices for 10 minutes to 20 minutes.
 This time allows the spice to absorb moisture and not burn during the roasting.
-It also flavors the potatoes nicely.
+It also flavors the sweet potatoes nicely.

-On a parchment paper lined bake sheet, place the spiced potatoes on a single layer and put in the oven for 20–30 minutes (check at 20 minutes as ovens vary).
+On a parchment paper lined bake sheet, place the spiced sweet potatoes on a single layer and put in the oven for 20–30 minutes (check at 20 minutes).
 The potato side on the paper should be brown in spots.
 When the undersides are browned in spots, turn them over and roast for another 10–15 minutes.

-Take them out and you can toss them in a dressing if you like or serve them as is.
+Take the sweet potatoes out when they are done all the way through.
+You can toss them in a dressing if you like or serve them as is.